 According to the growing conditions, including soil and climate, the bird-eye plant can range in height anywhere between twenty inches to four feet.
 On the whole, it’s a naturally growing bushy plant with leaves of varying length from one and a half to three inches and a half to one-inch width.

 The length of the pepper can vary from one-half to one inch.
-Initially, the pepper pods are green and as it changes into bright red when matured.
+Initially, the pepper pods are green but they change into bright red when matured.

 African Bird’s Chili Scoville